The Star-Forming Main Sequence in JADES and CEERS at $z>1.4$: Investigating the Burstiness of Star Formation: Fitting The Star-forming Main Sequence

 We also consider $f_{above}$ and $f_{below}$ in an attempt to constrain the duty cycle of star formation in the early universe.
 We expect that a low duty cycle of star formation will result in $f_{below} > f_{above}$ and vice versa.
 Our data reveal no consistent trend with $f_{above}$ or $f_{below}$ vs. redshift.
 In the lowest two redshift bins, $f_{below} > f_{above}$, suggesting a low duty cycle of star formation in this redshift range.
 However, $f_{above} > f_{below}$ in the $4<z\leq 5$ bin, which would suggest a high duty cycle. \citet{2023arXiv230605295E} suggested in their analysis of $z\sim 6$ galaxies that UV-faint (and thus low-mass) galaxies may be more likely to be observed in recent downturns in their star formation.
 This would produce low H$\alpha$ to UV ratios at low stellar masses in our sample in the high redshift bins.
 Due to the relatively low numbers of galaxies in these highest two redshift bins, however, it is difficult to ascertain how physically meaningful $f_{above}$ and $f_{below}$ are.
 Additionally, the sensitivity limits of the surveys begin to hinder our ability to measure $\log(\rm L_{H\alpha}/\nu L_{\nu, 1600})$ for low-mass galaxies at these redshifts.
 A future deep spectroscopic analysis of $z\sim 6$ galaxies would be able to provide a better view of the star-forming behavior of galaxies at this epoch.
+The models presented by \citet{2023ApJ...952..133M} are based on FSPS \citep{2009ApJ...699..486C,2010ApJ...712..833C}, and they do not account for binary stellar populations. \citet{2016MNRAS.456..485S} have shown that when normalized to 1500 angstroms, a stellar population of fixed age and metallicity will have a brighter ionizing continuum by a factor of $\sim$1.3 when assuming a model with vs. without binary stars.
+This would result in a 0.11-dex offset of the predicted “equilibrium” log(H$\alpha$/UV) ratio towards higher values.
+Consequently, our values of $f_{below}$ and $f_{above}$ would increase and decrease, respectively.
+We thus emphasize the importance of considering the effects of various SPS models when comparing the H$\alpha$/UV ratios to theoretical predictions, and the fact that this comparison is model-dependent.

 Finally, we tabulate the measurement-subtracted scatter in the $\log(\rm L_{H\alpha}/\nu L_{\nu, 1600})$ distribution for each redshift bin.
 The scatter ranges between 0.30--0.46 dex, suggesting that time-dependent fluctuations in galaxy SFHs may result in differences in SFR that vary by a factor of $\sim$2--3 when determined from H$\alpha$ vs. UV luminosity.